-Satisfactory Academic Progress is reviewed annually for all students at the conclusion of spring semester.
-Students placed on probationary status for financial aid will have their progress reviewed at the end of fall semester.
+Satisfactory Academic Progress is reviewed at the conclusion of each semester.
 Extended Learning Division and MBA students are reviewed on the same schedule: terms one and two comprising fall semester; and terms three and four comprising spring semester.

 For financial aid purposes, students will be evaluated on the following criteria: